Why referrals influence B2B buying decisions

 A higher conversion rate

-Recommended leads show conversion rates four times higher than cold leads.
+Recommended leads show conversion rates that may outperform cold leads, depending on context and introduction quality.
 This differential is explained by more precise alignment between need and offer: the person recommending generally knows both parties.

 Higher customer value

-Customers acquired through recommendation present a customer lifetime value (LTV) 16 to 25% higher depending on the sector.
+Customers acquired through recommendation present a customer lifetime value (lifetime value that can be higher when fit and initial trust are strong.
 They stay longer, purchase more and become prescribers themselves.

 How the recommendation mechanism works